alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 but not limited to our financial, information, energy, corporate and political institutions.
-Together, we can incubate and implement technology to the mutual benefit of our companies, employees, and communities – both local and global – and create the blueprint for a brighter future.
+Together, we can incubate and implement technology to the mutual benefit of our companies, employees, and communities – both local and global – and create a blueprint for a brighter future.